-Tracking is a fun way to discover and learn a lot about animals and their behavior.
-The more you track animals the more you learn about them and the life they live.
-Learning how to track wildlife is an ancient survival skill.
-A skill our ancestors relied upon to live, hunt, and forage.
+Tracking is a fun way to discover and learn about animals and their behavior.
+The more you track Animals the more you will learn about them and the life they live.
+Learning how to Track is an ancient survival skill and the skill our ancestors relied upon to live, hunt, and forage.

 How to track animals

-learning how to track we discover the sign and movement of animals.
+As we learn to Track we discover Sign and movement of wildlife.
 Recently our Oregon students mapped out coyote, gray fox, feral cat, birds, chipmunk, mouse, and bobcat.

 Tools to measure tracks in the field

 Tools are helpful in measuring and documenting an animal's print, stride, and trail width for identification.

 - scotch tape (For collecting animal hair)

 Animals leave Sign as they live and pass over the landscape.
 Developing recognition of an animal's presence on the landscape reflects our ability to learn the meaning of these terms.